 Medicare Part A is your hospital insurance for inpatient care.
 Suppose you have not received inpatient hospital care within the last 60 consecutive days.
 In that case, you will start a new benefit period on day one of your hospital stay.

-After you check out of the hospital, you will begin a new benefit period if you can go another 60 consecutive days without inpatient hospital care.
+After you check out of the hospital, you will begin a new benefit period if you can go another 60 days without inpatient care.

 On day one of each new benefit period, you will have to pay your Medicare Part A deductible again.
-Still, you will not have to pay coinsurance until the 61st day of your stay at the earliest.
+Still, you will not have to pay coinsurance until the 61st day of your stay.